 Have you heard of the Great Backyard Bird Count (GBBC)?
 It’s a citizen science event that’s fun, free, and easy to do!
-It’s sponsored by the National Audubon Society, and it will be held from Friday, February 17, 2017 – Monday, February 20, 2017.
+It’s sponsored by the National Audubon Society.
+The one for 2021 is already over, but you may want to plan to participate next year.
+It will be held February 18-21, 2022.
 We are using this wonderful citizen science project as a launching point for a Backyard Bird Study.

 GBBC is an annual event for people of all ages in which you spend at least 15 minutes bird watching in your backyard or wherever else you happen to be.
 The goal is to gain a better understanding of bird populations throughout North America.
 As you see different birds, keep track of how many of each one you see.
 Then you report the area where you were bird watching, the kinds of birds you saw, and the number of each kind of bird that you recorded.
 Of course young children will need help from a parent or older sibling, so this is a terrific way to get the whole family involved in your homeschool!

 Why Count Birds?

 - It’s a great way to spend some time with your kids doing something educational that you can all enjoy together.

 - It’s a fun way to help them get more interested in science and nature.

 - It’s a way of giving back to the community.
 All of the information collected helps researchers at the Cornell Lab of Ornithology and the National Audubon Society learn more about birds in different areas, how well those birds are faring, and how to help protect them and the environment.

 - It’s a wonderful way of sneaking in a little bit of geography and graphing without your children suspecting anything!
 (On the GBBC website during and after the count, participants will be able to explore real-time maps and charts that show what others are reporting/have reported.